Effective Parenting: What Makes A Good Parent?

 Finding time for mental health care can be difficult

-You set limits when appropriate
+You set healthy limits for your child

 Children need to learn eventually that they will not always be able to have their own way.
 Setting limits with children is an effective way to help them learn to be part of the greater society.
 The child's brain does not have the capacity for self-control yet, so kids should be shielded from things that might not be good for them, like too much TV, sugar, or video games, for example.